Media

 Life Cycle

 Jumping spiders are active, curious creatures, and many people believe they can observe us with their "goggles" as we watch them.
 Though they can bite if squeezed or otherwise molested, the bite is harmless.
-Like all spiders, it controls insect populations.
+Like all spiders, they control insect populations.

 Spiders are little predators that help to control populations of the insects they capture.
 Being small themselves, they easily fall prey to larger predators such as birds, reptiles, and mammals.
 Many animals eat their eggs.
 In winter, many songbirds hunt in fissures of bark and other crevices for hibernating spiders.